AdjointBackMapV2: Precise Reconstruction of Arbitrary CNN Unit's Activation via Adjoint Operators: Model

 \subsection{Theory}

-Applying adjoint operators to a general CNN is intractable since bias is usually added right after convolution.
-However, this challenge can be addressed if we treat bias as another component of the input that multiplies with a unit weight (Fig.\ref{figModel:single_neuron_equivalence}).
-This way, we preserve the same computation of the CNN with bias units while maintaining our previous analysis framework for CNN without bias units.
+Applying adjoint operators to a general CNN is intractable since a bias vector usually exists right after convolution.
+Specifically, the challenge comes from the $\mathbf{F}(\mathbf{\theta}_{\mathcal{X}})$ (the full computation leading up to the receptive field in the in-channel feature map of a convolutional layer or the in-channel feature vector in the FC layer, prior to multiplying with the kernel or the weight vector: Eq.(2) in \cite{wan2022adjointbackmap}; also see Fig.\ref{fig:Model:adjoint_ops_blueprint}) not being equal to $\mathbf{\theta}_{\mathcal{Y}}$.
+However, this challenge can be addressed if we treat the bias weight value itself as another component of the input that multiplies with a fixed unit weight (Fig.\ref{fig:Model:single_neuron_equivalence}).